 Shortly after moving to Los Angeles, Sixx joined the group Sister, led by Blackie Lawless.
 In 1978, after being fired from Sister, Sixx and bandmate Lizzie Grey formed the band London.
 They recorded a number of demos, but shortly after, Sixx left to form his own heavy metal band.
 In 1981, Sixx founded Mötley Crüe with drummer Tommy Lee, guitarist Mick Mars and singer Vince Neil.

 In November 1981, Mötley Crüe recorded and released their debut album, Too Fast for Love, on their own record label.
 After signing with Elektra Records, the band re-released the album.
 In 1983, they recorded and released Shout at the Devil, which became a national hit.
 Next, they released Theatre of Pain (1985) and Girls, Girls, Girls (1987).

 On December 23, 1987, Sixx was declared dead for two minutes after a heroin overdose.
-He was revived by paramedics and taken to the hospital, wich he escaped to rush home and shoot up in his bathroom.
+He was revived by paramedics and taken to the hospital, which he escaped to rush home and shoot up in his bathroom.
 Soon after this near-death event, Sixx and his bandmates went into rehab.
 Afterward, the band produced their most successful album to date, Dr. Feelgood (1989), which remained on the charts for 114 weeks.

 In 2001, Sixx, his bandmates and writer Neil Strauss collaborated on the autobiography The Dirt: Confessions of the World's Most Notorious Rock Band.
-The book was at the top of The New York Times Best Seller list for 10 weeks.
+The book was at the top of The New York Times best seller list for 10 weeks.
 In 2006, Mötley Crüe completed a reunion tour called "The Route of All Evil," which featured the four original members and was co-headlined by Aerosmith.